pleb/blog/posts/minimal-nextjs-blog-part4-show-posts-in-category.md

 ---
 title: Minimal Next.js Blog (Part 4 - Show posts in category)
 slug: minimal-nextjs-blog-part4-show-posts-in-category
-date: August 12, 2020
+date: May 1, 2022
 categories:
   - Next.js
   - Blogging
   - React
 ---

-*This is a multi-part series.
-If you haven't read the previous posts, I'd suggest you start at [part 1](/posts/minimal-nextjs-blog-part1-hello-world), as all subsequent parts continue on from each other and are not individual units.*
+*This is a multipart series.
+If you haven't read the previous post, I'd suggest you start at [part 1](/posts/minimal-nextjs-blog-part1-hello-world), as all subsequent parts continue on from each other and likely won't make sense as individual units.*

 ---

 Part 4, Welcome.
-In this part, I will be rendering a list of all posts within a category.
-The logic to do this is essentially a mix of that which I used in the `pages/index.tsx` and `blog\[slug].tsx` pages.
+In this part, I render a list of all posts within a category.
+The logic is essentially a mix of what I used in the `pages/index.tsx` and `blog\[slug].tsx` pages.

-To start with, I'll do a little refactor of the functionality I want to share between these pages, then after that I'll lay down the required code to render a list of blog posts within the selected category.
+To start with, I do a minor refactoring of the functionality I want to share between these pages; then, I lay down the required code to render a list of blog posts within the selected category.

 ## Refactor time

-I'll move the logic to create a collection of blog metadata out of the `pages/index.tsx` page and into the shared file `/shared/posts.ts`, so I'll change
+I move the logic to create a collection of blog metadata out of the `pages/index.tsx` page and into the shared file `/shared/posts.ts`, so I change

 ```ts
 export const getStaticProps: GetStaticProps = async (): Promise<{ props: IIndexProps }> => {